chrbayer84/KstApp/README.md

 ## Installation
 Unfortunately KstApp currently is not available from the Apple Appstore.
 However you can either compile it from source using XCode or install it using [AltStore](https://altstore.io/).
 Here is the [altstore source](https://raw.githubusercontent.com/chrbayer84/KstApp/refs/heads/main/altstore-source.json) file.
 Tap "Sources" on the bottom and then the plus in the top left corner.
+Copy the URL "https://raw.githubusercontent.com/chrbayer84/KstApp/refs/heads/main/altstore-source.json" into the text field and add.
 Then tap the KstApp source and click on the "free" button next to KstApp.

 ## Screenshots
 ### iPhone Portrait